MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-quickstart.md

 # Quickstart: Create an Azure Data Explorer cluster and database

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 To use Azure Data Explorer, you first create a cluster, and create one or more databases in that cluster.
-Then you ingest data into a database so that you can run queries against it.
+Then, you can ingest data into a database and run queries against it.

+This article covers how to create a free cluster and database or create a paid cluster and a database.
+To decide which is right for you, check the [feature comparison](start-for-free.md#feature-comparison).

-In this quickstart, you create a cluster and a database using the Azure portal.
-To create a cluster and database using C#, Python, Go, the Azure CLI, PowerShell, or an Azure Resource Manager (ARM) template, see [Create a cluster and database](create-cluster-database.md).
+In this quickstart, the paid cluster is created using the Azure portal.
+You can also create a paid cluster and database using C#, Python, Go, the Azure CLI, PowerShell, or an Azure Resource Manager (ARM) template.
+For more information, see [Create a cluster and database](create-cluster-database.md).

->[!TIP]
-> You can also [create a free cluster](start-for-free-web-ui.md) with only a Microsoft account or an Azure Active Directory user identity.

-For more information on cluster subscription limits, see [Azure Data Explorer limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-data-explorer-limits).
+For information on cluster subscription limits, see [Azure Data Explorer limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-data-explorer-limits).

 ## Prerequisites